Nikayel/WatanHub/README.md

 **Empowering Students with Mentorship, Community, and Resources**

-WatanHub is a full-stack web application designed to connect students with mentors, provide educational resources, and streamline communication through announcements and blog content.
+WatanHub is a full-stack web application designed to connect students with mentors, provide educational resources, and clear communication through announcements and blog content.

 ---